awsdocs/aws-lambda-developer-guide/doc_source/java-package.md

 }
 ```

 This build configuration produces a deployment package in the `build/distributions` directory\.
 The `compileJava` task compiles your function's classes\.
-The `processResources` task copies libraries from the build's classpath into a directory named `lib`\.
+The `processResources` task copies the Java project resources into their target directory, potentially processing then\.
+The statement `into('lib')` then copies dependency libraries from the build's classpath into a folder named `lib`\.

 **Example build\.gradle – Dependencies**